olena-syrotenko/design-patterns/README.md

 **When**:
    - can’t reuse a component in a different program because it’s too dependent on other components
-   - it's hard to change some of classes because they are tightly coupled to a bunch of other classes
+   - it's hard to change some of the classes because they are tightly coupled to a bunch of other classes

 **Implementation**:
   1. define Mediator interface with a generic method for receiving notifications from components.
 This method typically needs to know which object was changes and optionally the exact property which was changed in it